Brian-DN/Getting-and-Cleaning-Data-Course-Project/README.md

 Notes:
 ======
-- Please read CodeBook.md and run_analysis.R to understand step by step.
+- Please read CodeBook.md and run_analysis.R to understand.

 For more information about this dataset contact: hinbearth@gmail.com